horiapuscasu/test-chat2/README.md

 });

-enable and reload/ferfresh thhee tab
+enable and reload/ferfresh the tab